vyom18/java-sdk/README.md

 -----

 >Disclaimer<br>
 >This library is meant to help you with a quick implementation of the LoginRadius platform and also to serve as a reference point for the LoginRadius API.
-Keep in mind that it is an open source library, which means you are free to download and customize the library functions based on your specific application needs.
+Keep in mind that it is an open source library, which means you are free to download and customize the library functions based on your specific application needs and helps to do some innovatib=ve with your ideas.